SESAME-Synchrotron/BEATS_user_manual/docs/source/user_checklist.rst

    - Bring **sufficient storage** (≥4 TB recommended).

 ✅ **Samples and Experiment Setup**
-   - Consult with the beamline staff to discuss your samples and experiment setup. (:doc:`contacts` page).
+   - Consult with the beamline staff to discuss your samples and experiment setup. (:doc:`contacts`).
    - Prepare samples as described in our :ref:`Sample Preparation` page and in this `video <https://www.youtube.com/watch?v=03ZMfrqGOsw>`_.
    - Label all samples clearly.